THE AIMS OF THE RIGHTS RESPECTING SCHOOLS AWARD

 Included in our team are some committed adults to help the children raise awareness of local and global issues the children should get involved in knowing, understanding and helping.

-As a group we have met to talk about the Convention of the Rights of the Child, put up posters to display the rights and talked to groups of KS1 children to find out what they have learnt so far.
+As a group we have met to talk about the Convention of the Rights of the Child, put up posters to display the rights and talked to groups of KS1 and Reception children to find out what they have learnt so far.